aws-samples/generative-ai-application-builder-on-aws-plugin-ppt-document-creation-from-knowledgebase/README.md

-## generative-ai-application-builder-on-aws-plugin-ppt-document-creation-from-knowledgebase
+# Powerpoint (ppt) document generation from knowledgebase using Generative AI Application Builder

 This sample code explains how to create a powerpoint (ppt) document from Bedrock/Kendra Knowledgebase based on a predefined powerpoint template for the "Generative AI Application Builder on AWS" solution. https://aws.amazon.com/solutions/implementations/generative-ai-application-builder-on-aws/

 Note: This is not a production ready code base, but should rather be used for testing and proof of concepts.

-# Bi Sheng
+### Bi Sheng

 Bi Sheng was an inventor during Song dynasty China.
 He invented the world's first movable type printing press.
 Movable type printing presses use pre-set tiles to form characters, words, sentences, and pages of text.
 In the same way,